nmoschkin/WizLib/README.md

 This library is in active development.

-Adapted from Python and Java source originally from (https://github.com/sbidy/pywizlight) and also (https://github.com/SRGDamia1/openhab2-addons).
+Internal UDP protocol workings adapted from Python and Java source (https://github.com/sbidy/pywizlight) and also (https://github.com/SRGDamia1/openhab2-addons).

 Many changes and improvements and funcionality added in addition to adaptation for C#.